zephyrproject-rtos/zephyr/doc/services/logging/index.rst

 Log message allocation
 ----------------------

-It may happen that frontend cannot allocate a message.
-It happens if system is generating more log messages than it can process in certain time frame.
+It may happen that the frontend cannot allocate a message.
+This happens if the system is generating more log messages than it can process in certain time frame.
 There are two strategies to handle that case:

-- No overflow - new log is dropped if space for a message cannot be allocated.
+- No overflow - the new log is dropped if space for a message cannot be allocated.
-- Overflow - oldest pending messages are freed, until new message can be allocated.
+- Overflow - the oldest pending messages are freed, until the new message can be allocated.
 Enabled by :kconfig:option:`CONFIG_LOG_MODE_OVERFLOW`.
 Note that it degrades performance thus it is recommended to adjust buffer size and amount of enabled logs to limit dropping.